rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/definition-extraction.md

 2. To view a definition, perform one of the following:

-- Hover the underlined term directly within the text for a quick preview of the definition.
 - Select a term in the text to trigger the sidebar.
 - Navigate through the sidebar to select a term from a list of "cards" with defined terms.